Shendidy/CV/README.md

 #### Self Teaching

-Since childhood I was so attracted to programming, and started with Basic on my commodore 64 back in the 80s.
+Since childhood I was so attracted to software development, and started with Basic on my commodore 64 back in the 80s.
 Later on in university I started reading books about C, then C++.
-As well as working for free during a summer holiday in a hardware company fixing desktop systems from scratch depending on the specification set by our clients and installing all required software and operating system.
+As well as working for free during a summer holiday in a hardware company fixing desktop systems from scratch depending on the specifications set by our clients and installing all required software and operating system.

-Later on I started learning Visual Studio and wrote few software using Visual C#, 2 of which are [Text Guard lite](http://shendidy.com/software/textguardlite.html), and [Vapulator](https://www.softpedia.com/get/Others/Home-Education/Vapulator.shtml).
+Later on I started learning Visual Studio and wrote few programs using Visual C#, 2 of which are [Text Guard lite](http://shendidy.com/software/textguardlite.html), and [Vapulator](https://www.softpedia.com/get/Others/Home-Education/Vapulator.shtml).

-I also taught myself a bit of flash and developed a very simple and basic online game [Maya in the Park](http://www.shendidy.com/games/mip.html), then my biggest challenge was when I wanted to start a free online lottery site where members can fill their free tickets weekly, can connect with other players and earn more tickets, check their current and previous tickets, and many other options.
-To do that I researched and learned HTML, CSS, JavaScript, PHP, and MYSQL. check it out at [BigBOF](https://www.bigbof.com).
+I also taught myself a bit of flash and developed a very simple and basic online game [Maya in the Park](http://www.shendidy.com/games/mip.html), then my biggest challenge was when I wanted to start a free online lottery site where members can fill their free tickets weekly, connect with other players and earn more tickets, check their current and previous tickets, check any winnings, claiming their prize if any, and many other options.
+To do that I researched and learned HTML, CSS, JavaScript, PHP, and MYSQL.
+From the moment I had the website idea to launch it took me 9 months of learning and implementation during my free time of a 6 days a week very demanding job.
+Check it out at [BigBOF](https://www.bigbof.com).

 [(Back to top)](#sherif-shendidy)